 - Nearby Places to Visit

-- Difficulty Level at Different Points in the trek
+- Difficulty Level at Different Stages in the Trek

 - Physical Fitness for the Trek